drinkjava2/jSqlBox/README.md

       //customer also be cached, as I said, default setBeanCache is true Customer customer=Customer.loadbyID(customerID);

-      /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cache beans'
+      /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cached beans'
        * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on
        * background, and it also do some other complex jobs like change it to PreparedStatement to prevent
        * SQL injection, all above functions are benefited from ActiveRecord design architecture.